 The staghorn fern is an unusual and attractive epiphyte, or air plant, that thrives in the tropics.
 This means they don’t need soil to grow, so to showcase them beautifully, mounting staghorn ferns to any of a variety of materials or surfaces is a great choice.

 Care for Staghorn Ferns

 Before mounting staghorn ferns in your home or yard, make sure you understand the needs of this unique air plant.
 These are tropical plants, so if grown outdoors, you need to be in a warm, subtropical to tropical climate.
-They grow large, so only mount in an area that has at least three feet (1 meter) for your fern to expand.
+They grow large, so only mount in an area that has at least 3 feet (1 m.) for your fern to expand.

 What Can You Mount a Staghorn Fern To?

 There are various materials that you can use as a staghorn fern mount: a tree outside, a piece of wood, a wire basket, or fern fiber on the side of a tree.
 Even the side of a rock or the side of your house or garage will do for mounting your fern.